Understanding Anaphylaxis -- the Basics

 Most people with allergies never have anaphylaxis.
 But when it happens, it works like this:

 Within minutes or hours of being exposed to your allergy trigger, your body starts a chain reaction that widens your blood vessels, which can lower your blood pressure.
 You may pass out.
 You may get hives and swelling, especially around your face and throat.
 You may have trouble breathing, talking, or swallowing.

 What Causes Anaphylaxis?

 - Peanuts and tree nuts (particularly almond, walnut, hazel, Brazil, and cashew nuts)

 - Fish and shellfish, especially shrimp and lobster

 - Dairy products

-- Insect stings, such as those from wasps, bees, and insect bites such as from ants
+- Insect bites and stings, mainly those from wasps, bees, and ants

-An injection of epinephrine (Auvi-Q or EpiPen) can delay symptoms.
-If a doctor has prescribed an auto-injector for you, carry two at all times.
-These injections are not a cure, though they may give you more time to get treatment -- and that could save your life.
-The drug quickly narrows your blood vessels, stops swelling in the throat and face, and relaxes the muscles in your lungs to help you breathe.
+An injection of a drug called epinephrine can delay symptoms.
+These injections aren’t a cure, though they may give you more time to get treatment -- and that could save your life.
+The drug quickly narrows your blood vessels, stops swelling in your throat and face, and relaxes the muscles in your lungs to help you breathe.

-Because anaphylaxis can happen so fast, always take the first signs of reaction seriously.
-Use an Auvi-Q or EpiPen first and then call 911 immediately.
+Because this reaction can happen so fast, always act quickly and take it seriously.
+Use epinephrine first and then call 911 right away.